GDDario/GDDARIO/README.md

 - [Nota Por Nota](https://github.com/gdDario/personal-finance) - Graduation project - a software for music therapy.
 - Profissional curriculum website.

-#### If you want to talk to me, send a email to gd.dario.dev@gmail.com.
+#### If you want to talk to me, send an email to gd.dario.dev@gmail.com.
 I will reply as soon as possible.

 <!---
 GDDario/GDDARIO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.